iamrajiv/GSoD-2021/README.md

 ## About

-This repository contains details about my work in Google Season of Docs 2021.
-I participated with Wechaty, and my project was on **Improve the gRPC and OpenAPI ecosystem** of Wechaty.
+This repository contains information about my work in the Google Season of Docs 2021.
+I participated with Wechaty, and my project was on Improve the gRPC and OpenAPI ecosystem of Wechaty.

 ## Table Of Contents